trailheadlabs/outerspatial-map-library/api/index.md

 ## <a name="presets">Presets</a>

-Presets in NPMap.js can be be used as shortcuts to add commonly-used layers and styling to a map.
+Presets in OuterSpatial.js can be be used as shortcuts to add commonly-used layers and styling to a map.

 **[[⬆]](#)**

 ### <a name="baseLayer">baseLayer</a>

-NPMap.js includes support for adding baseLayers via string presets.
+OuterSpatial.js includes support for adding baseLayers via string presets.
 This makes it easy to add one or more baseLayers to your map without knowing the technical details required to manually configure it.
 To use presets, simply add one or more preset strings (outlined below) to the `baseLayers` property:

-    var NPMap = {
+    var OuterSpatial = {
       div: 'map',
       baseLayers: [
-        'nps-parkTilesImagery'
+        'mapbox-streets'
       ]
     };

 The following baseLayer preset strings are supported:

-* NPS
-   * `nps-darkStreets`
-   * `nps-lightStreets`
-   * `nps-neutralTerrain`
-   * `nps-parkTiles`
-   * `nps-parkTilesImagery`
-   * `nps-parkTilesSlate`
-   * `nps-satelliteNight`
 * Bing
    * `bing-aerial`
    * `bing-aerialLabels`